chRyNaN/krypt/README.md

 implementation("com.chrynan.krypt:krypt-srp:$VERSION")
 ```

+## Status

+This project is in early development stages and is not yet considered production ready.

 ## Documentation

 More detailed documentation is available in the [docs](docs) folder.
 The entry point to the documentation can be